jgilsonsi/spring-boot-multi-module/README.md

 Tests:

-* Request a list of users using the following endpoint: http://localhost:8080/users
+* Request the list of users using the following endpoint: http://localhost:8080/users

 * Use GET method

-* No headers are required
+* No header is required

 * The output will be:
 ```json